-These healthy Blueberry Oatmeal Bars are filled with homemade blueberry jam and topped with a delicious oatmeal crumble.
+These Vegan Blueberry Oatmeal Bars are filled with homemade blueberry jam and topped with a delicious oatmeal crumble.
 They are vegan, gluten-free, dairy-free and sugar-free.

 Is there anything more delicious than homemade blueberry jam sandwiched between two buttery layers of hearty oat crumble?
 Yes, I know… Chocolate Cake with Chocolate Ganache, Chocolate Cupcakes… I think I can read your mind 😉

-This blueberry oatmeal bars recipe has two main parts: the crust and the blueberry filling.
+This recipe has two main parts: the crust and the blueberry filling.
 I first make the filling and, while it sets a bit, I prepare the dough for the bottom layer and the top crumble, which happens to be the same dough for both layers.